-“If many public- and private-sector interests get their way, Amazon’s promotional video of a drone delivering a package to a customer’s doorstep provides an early glimpse at what will soon be the widespread proliferation of drones in our everyday lives,” writes Joseph M. Hanna, a partner in Goldberg Segalla’s Business and Commercial Practice Group.
+“If many public- and private-sector interests get their way, Amazon’s promotional video of a drone delivering a package to a customer’s doorstep provides an early glimpse at what will soon be the widespread proliferation of drones in our everyday lives,” writes Joseph M. Hanna, a partner in Goldberg Segalla’s Commercial Litigation Practice Group.

 “Although the technology of drones – officially, unmanned aerial vehicles (UAVs) – has been primarily utilized in the military, technological innovation has broadened the market.
 The emergence of smaller, cheaper, and more capable UAVs has spawned a seemingly endless array of potential business and other applications, but it has also sparked legislative debates about the pros and cons of drone usage nationally.
 One of the biggest concerns hovering over lawmakers is striking the right balance between privacy and beneficial UAV usage.”